A bumper crop of opportunity.

 To help you maximize the potential of your agricultural and food manufacturing business strategies, we have a team of experts on hand to guide you in locating facilities in one of our 39 counties, working your way through permitting, securing a skilled workforce, training new and existing workers, entering into trade or expanding your exports to new markets, performing research and making introductions with local, regional and statewide businesses who may be interested in partnering with you.

-If you are interested in learning more about value-added agriculture and food manufacturing opportunities in Washington State, contact one of our Choose Washington business experts at 206.256.6100 or email us at firstname.lastname@example.org.
+If you are interested in learning more about value-added agriculture and food manufacturing opportunities in Washington State, contact us at 206.256.6100 or email one of our agriculture/food manufacturing business experts listed below..